Leslie Beavis: Second World War

 Beavis was promoted to colonel within weeks of the commencement of the Second World War and joined the Second Australian Imperial Force (AIF) in 1940.
 He served in the Middle East on the staff of Lieutenant General Sir Thomas Blamey, the commander of the AIF, holding a number of supply related positions.
-Promoted to brigadier in December 1940, he was successful in a new role of director of ordnance services and was made a Commander of the Order of the British Empire in 1942.
-Promoted to temporary major general, he returned to Australia to succeed Major General Edward Milford in the position of master-general of the ordnance.
+Promoted to the temporary rank of brigadier in December 1940, he was successful in a new role of director of ordnance services.
+This led to his appointment as a Commander of the Order of the British Empire in 1942.
+Promoted to temporary major general in April 1942, he returned to Australia to succeed Major General Edward Milford in the position of master-general of the ordnance.
 He was tasked with co-ordination of private and government manufacturers and producers to provide logistic support for Australia's soldiers, both at home and overseas.
 As the war came to a close, he found his work becoming more difficult as Australia began to move away from a wartime footing.

 Later life

 After the war, Beavis worked in weapon and equipment development on behalf of the Department of Defence.
-On 1 January 1952, his rank was made permanent and he was made a Companion of the Order of the Bath.
+On 1 January 1952, his rank of major general was made permanent and he was made a Companion of the Order of the Bath.
 Within a month he retired from the Australian Army.
 He served as the Australian High Commissioner to Pakistan from 1952 to 1954.
 From 1954 until 1960, he was honorary colonel of the Royal Australian Army Ordnance Corps.
-He died on 27 September 1975 in a hospital in Heidelberg, a suburb of Melbourne.
+He died at the age of 80 on 27 September 1975 in a hospital in Heidelberg, a suburb of Melbourne.
 Honoured by a military funeral after which his remains were cremated, he was survived by a son and daughter.